 At this stage, the post-operative pain has largely resolved and the goal is muscle strengthening and prevention of disuse atrophy.
 The above exercises should be easily performed more definitively plus other activities may be restarted: walking through water (better than swimming), walking (especially up stairs or uphill), and “dancing” (holding the pet up by his front legs and walking him on his hind legs).
 If the false joint forms too tightly, we will not regain normal range of motion so exercise is very important during this time.

 Healing is generally complete after six weeks.
-This may be prolonged by arthritis in the other leg limiting activity, the size/weight of the patient, long standing scarring or atrophy of muscles from the initial condition that necessitated the FHO in the first place.
+The recovery time may be prolonged if activity is limited by arthritis in any of the other legs, by the size/weight of the patient, or if there is scarring or atrophy of muscles from the initial condition that necessitated the FHO in the first place.
 More formal rehabilitation programs (by a qualified animal physical therapist) can be designed for patients with these situations or who are behind schedule on their recovery for unknown reasons.
 If you have questions or concerns about your pet’s recovery, let your veterinarian know at once so that your pet can get back on track for normal mobility.

 Page posted: 7/18/2014